radiantearth/stac-spec/item-spec/common-metadata.md

 - [JSON Schema](json-schema/datetimerange.json)

-While a STAC item can have a nominal datetime describing the capture, this extension allows an item to have a range of capture datetimes.
+While a STAC item can have a nominal datetime describing the capture, these properties allow an item to have a range of capture datetimes.
 An example of this is the [MODIS 16 day vegetation index product.](https://lpdaac.usgs.gov/products/mod13q1v006/).
 The datetime property in a STAC item and these fields are not mutually exclusive.